ckids-datafirst/git-tutorial-repo/README.md

 # Heading 1

-This is a sample paragraf with a typoe.
+This is a sample paragraf with a typo.

 1. Item 1
 2. Item 2